svschmit/CMPivot-Queries/README.md

 # CMPivot-Queries
-Collection of 43 helpful CMPivot Queries.
+Collection of 43 helpful CMPivot Queries, these queries will be updated at irregular intervals.

 Please note that some queries need to be customized for your needs.
-Will be updated at irregular intervals.

 Full list :
 * Get All Admins on Client
 * Check WSUS Settings on clients